sponsorCoinAdmin/dev-contracts-hardhat-test/README.md

 # dev-contracts-spCoin

 # SETUP
-clone this project to a local machine
+clone this project to a local machine<BR>
 Install the node package libries npm i